t0gun/k8s-aws-tf/readme.md

 Way*](https://github.com/kelseyhightower/kubernetes-the-hard-way).
 It only spins up the infrastructure and does not install the cluster or any packages.

-my previous setup uses bastion, NAT gateway,SSH Access, public and private subnet but i have decided to make it minimal. i use a single private subnet with no NAT, NO SSH, AWS SSN for access and VPC endpoints for internal AWS connectivity.
+my previous setup uses bastion, NAT gateway,SSH Access, public and private subnet but i have decided to make it minimal. i use a single private subnet with no NAT, NO SSH, AWS SSM for access and VPC endpoints for internal AWS connectivity. infra is done but i haven't tidied up my documentation and usage. if you are familiar with the old environment or you are an hiring manager with my resume inspecting my codebase.you should be patient life some times get in the way

 [![Terraform](https://img.shields.io/badge/Terraform-7B42BC?logo=terraform&logoColor=white)](https://www.terraform.io/)
 [![GitHub Actions](https://img.shields.io/badge/GitHub%20Actions-2088FF?logo=githubactions&logoColor=white)](https://github.com/features/actions)